-During the first six months of 2021, the Company's operations used \$1,095,000 primarily to fund crop cultural costs.
+During the first nine months of 2021, the Company's operations used \$1,916,000 primarily to fund crop cultural costs.
+The decline in cash flows over the comparative period is primarily attributed to the timing of joint venture distributions.